Introduction

 Time Structuring

-People avoid periods of unstructured time to be free of boredom, stereotypy and monotony.
-Thus arises the need for filling time and structuring time.
+People avoid periods of unstructured time, to be free of boredom, stereotypy and monotony.
+Therefrom arises the need for filling time, and structuring time.
 Time structuring also helps in keeping the supply of strokes flowing.

 There are six ways of structuring time.
-They are Withdrawal, Rituals, Activity, Pastimes Game and Intimacy.
+They are Withdrawal, Ritual, Activity, Pastime, Game and Intimacy.

 Withdrawal means being with one-self.
-This may occur when we are alone or in the company of others.
+This may occur when we are alone, or being engaged in self thoughts, when we are in the company of others.
 Flights of imagination, intense mind talk, emotional logjams are all examples of withdrawal.

-Activity means spending time alone or with another purposefully for some goal, objective or purpose.
-These engagements can be in the nature or debate, discussion or work.
+Activity means spending time alone, or with another in the service of a goal, objective or purpose.
+These engagements can be in the nature of a discussion or work.

-Pastimes means spending time over past-times.
-It occurs when people discuss topics of common interest.
+Pastime means spending time over past-times.
+It occurs when people discuss topics of mutual interest.
 The topics do not concern any person in the group.
-Some topics that are discussed are politics, economy, government, job scenario, cricket, football, tennis or some other.
+Some of the topics that are frequently discussed are about politics, the country's economy, government, job scenarios, or sports like cricket, football, tennis or some other.

-Games are unhealthy interactions with a hidden purpose.
-The purpose is to gain a harvest of intense hurtful strokes.
-These are in the nature of anger, hurt, pain, insult, embarrassment, guilt, isolation or feeling grandiose.
+Games are unhealthy interactions people engage, in order to gain a harvest of intense painful or hurtful strokes.
+These are in the nature of anger, hurt, pain, insult, injury, guilt, isolation or feeling grandiose.
 Games mostly take place between persons in close relationships and associations.

-Intimacy is rare and occurs when we share our thinking, feelings, emotions, ideas, opinions with another / others candidly, openly without put-down.
-Discussing a purchase in a jewellery shop with a partner is an example of intimacy.
+Intimacy is rare and occurs when we share our thoughts, feelings, emotions, ideas, opinions with another / others candidly, openly, and honestly, without put-downs.
+Discussing the purchase of a jewellery item with a partner is an example of intimacy.
 This intimacy is not to be confused with intimacy as is commonly understood.

 Passivity

 Passivity means inaction.
 Passivity is displayed when one does nothing or does something inappropriately or ineffectively.
-Passivity in feeling, thinking, or doing disrupts the balance of social functioning and results in internal distress and resulting behaviour disorders.
-We experience passivity when we are confused, stunned, embarrassed, struggling for a solution, searching for words or irritated. .
+Passivity in feeling, thinking, or doing, disrupts the balance of social functioning.
+This results in internal distress causing behaviour disorders.
+We experience passivity when we are confused, stunned, embarrassed, struggling for a solution, searching for words or irritated.

 Passive Behaviours

 Passive behaviours are manifestations of internal distress.
+They occur due to passivity.
 They manifest as dysfunctional behaviours and thinking disorders.
-They occur due to passivity.
 'Discounting' is the mechanism.
 Passive behaviours show up as Doing Nothing, Over Adaptation, Agitation and Incapacitation.
 Thinking disorders show up as generalising and over-detailing.
 They are ineffective because some aspect of self, or of another, or of reality situation is unawarely ignored.

-Over Adaptation : Being over-enthusiastic in taking up activity unilaterally is over adaptation.
-The person believes that it is his / her responsibility.
+Over Adaptation: Being over-enthusiastic in taking up activity unilaterally, is over adaptation.
+The person believes that it is his / her responsibility for doing so.
 The person is praised by others for being hard-working and caring.
 The person fails to seek help, assistance or participation.
 A working home-maker is an example.
-She rushes to the kitchen on reaching home instead of taking some rest on arrival.
+She rushes to the kitchen on reaching home, instead of taking some rest on arrival.

-Incapacitation and Violence : Incapacitation and Violence results from the person discharging energy by harming self or another.
-Self-isolation, banging head and hurting oneself, throwing items at another, substance abuse, addictions of sorts, going crazy, becoming aggressive or abusive, attacking others, causing personal and material loss, or causing bodily harm are forms of incapacitation and violence.
+Incapacitation and Violence: Incapacitation and Violence results from the person discharging energy by harming self or another.
+Self-isolation, banging one's head and hurting oneself, throwing items at another, substance abuse, addictions of sorts, going crazy, becoming aggressive or abusive, attacking others, causing personal and material loss, or causing bodily harm are forms of incapacitation and violence.

 Thinking Disorders